pantheon-systems/drush-config-workflow/INSTALL.md

 Reminder:  You can just run `./bin/quickstart pantheon-sitename`, and it will do all of the steps described below for you.

-1. Make sure that your Pantheon Aliases are up-to-date:
+i.
+Make sure that your Pantheon Aliases are up-to-date:

 Use Terminus to download a copy of your aliases.
 ```